 Centuries of strain on our rivers have added up.

 Like most New England rivers, the Assabet, Sudbury, and Concord rivers flow through a landscape that bears the imprint of human activity.
 Roads, houses, and other human uses of the land affect both the river water quality and its flow.
 Home to a human population of 413,000 (and growing), the rivers and the aquifers beneath provide both wastewater disposal and water supply for watershed residents and businesses.
-As the business, industrial, and residential population grows, the demands on the rivers increase, affecting water quality, streamflow, and ability to support natural plant and animal populations.
+As the business, industrial, and residential population grows, the demands on the rivers increase, affecting water quality, streamflow, and the ability to support natural plant and animal populations.